PoOnesNerfect/oofs/README.md

 This allows you to categorize errors into different tag groups, and handle for them accordingly.
 This gives a much better experience when handling errors compared to matching every enum variant in every nested function calls.

-Note that you an also tag an error with multiple different tags.
+Note that you can also tag an error with multiple different tags.

 I chose type as tag because types are small, readable and unique. `String` or `usize` can lead to having duplicate values by accident.